Point Values, Lottery Numbers & Selection Appointments

 Mixed point groups refer to groups that are comprised of students from different classes.
 Groups are assigned a single point value based on the average point value of all individual group members.
 As mixed point groups have members with different point values, the group's point value falls between the assigned values for each class.

-New for AY 24-25: Groups can only be comprised of students in adjacent classes (e.g., senior-junior; junior-sophomore).
+Groups can only be comprised of students in adjacent classes (e.g., rising senior-rising junior; rising junior-rising sophomore).

 After the registration period is over, each individual or group is assigned a randomly selected, computer-generated lottery number.
 Groups receive one lottery number.
 Individuals or groups with lower lottery numbers will have appointment times towards the beginning of Room Selection, whereas higher lottery numbers will have appointment times towards the end of Room Selection.